7 tips for dating a foreigner: A few things I learned as a Filipina dating the odd foreigner before marrying a Canadian.

 He was curious (and mildly annoyed) so I explained to him that US forces in the Philippines during World War 2 were referred to as “GI Joe”, and hence the nickname.

 It wasn’t that people from my hometown were being mean to him.
-For them, that’s just what you do when you see a foreigner, especially when it’s a 6’ 4” tall, blonde dude.
+For them, that’s just what you do when you see a foreigner who looks American, especially when it’s a 6’ 4” tall, blonde stud muffin.

 3. Cultural differences are real

 Different cultures have a different way of viewing things.
 Even couples who come from similar cultures will find that they too have some obvious differences.

 It doesn’t mean your relationship dating a foreigner is doomed to fail.
 It just means you need to adjust and learn each other’s way of seeing things.
 Be patient and don’t expect your partner to act how you expect them to.
 Sometimes, it’s not even about cultural difference — You’re two individuals that have had different upbringings.